niksa86/CypressTestFrameworkEtonDigital/README.md

      It is suitable for short timeline projects because:
      - Learning curve is fast, there is planty of documentation and community support
      - It is good for covereing smoke test suites and regression test suite
-     - Oportunity costs for setup and writing test stays in the long run since value can be seen really fast in time cost reduction and making room for other types of testing to be included in testing process.
+     - Oportunity costs for setup and writing test stays low in the long run since value can be seen really fast in time cost reduction and making room for other types of testing to be included in testing process.

 6. Contact